pholser/annogami/README.md

 concept.
 An annotation is *meta-present* on an element if it is *presence-level* on the element, or *presence-level* on any annotations that are *presence-level* on the element, and so on up the annotation "hierarchy".
+Meta-presence encourages creation of composed annotations.
 A `MetaPresence` wraps another `Presence` to allow for finding meta-present annotations on program elements.

 * *Annotated path*: a sequence of program elements along which Duly Noted looks for and merges annotations.
 Many Spring and JUnit 5